 You’ll need to understand how much your car accident claim is worth to do this.
 Otherwise, the at-fault party’s insurers will give you less.

 There is no exact prediction that can be made ahead of time to know what your settlement offer will be.
+Every accident is unique and the injuries are different.
 However, there are some factors that are used in the calculation of a settlement.
-Every accident is unique and the injuries are different.
-An experienced Atlanta car accident attorney will review your claim to help determine what it may be worth.

 How Is a Georgia Car Accident Claim Calculated?

 In order to understand your accident claim, it is helpful to know how insurance companies calculate claims.
-There are some factors that are taken into consideration when an insurance adjuster reviews your injuries.
-Some factors include the severity of the injury, whether you had any fault in the accident and what the average medical costs are for the type of injuries you sustained.
-For instance, head trauma may be worth more than a broken arm.
+There are several factors that are taken into consideration when an insurance adjuster reviews your injuries.

 Even though you may have submitted your actual medical bills, you may be surprised to learn that you might get an offer that is less than what you owe.
 That can happen because adjusters use formulas and averages that determine how much a particular type of injury should cost.